zaberazaber/RESTful-Web-Services-with-Node.js-and-Express/README.md

   },
 ```

-then we will run `npm run lint --init`  what this -- does is that it will pass anything after it to run after the value of the variable so
+then we will run `npm run lint -- --init`  what this -- does is that it will pass anything after it to run after the value of the variable so
 this will be equal to

-npm run lint --init  --> npm run eslint init
+npm run lint -- --init  --> npm run eslint --init